- What does my transcript say if I take a leave of absence?

 - I was suspended.
 Am I guaranteed reinstatement?

-Students who have been suspended are eligible for reinstatement after the suspension period is complete.
+Students who have been suspended are eligible for reinstatement.
 The dean of undergraduate students may establish specific requirements for reinstatement if the circumstances of the suspension warrant it.
+Depending on their academic standing, students may be eligible for reinstatement in the semester immediately following the suspension period, or they may need to return a semester later to stay in phase with the academic calendar.

 - If I was suspended, who will know my disciplinary record?